- M.V. (University of San Marcos)

 - Diplomate, A.C.V.M.

-- PVS 5632: Vaccines: Mechanisms of Immune Protection (team taught)
+- PATH 5632: Vaccines: Mechanisms of Immune Protection (team taught)

 Mechanisms of Protective Immunity against Viral infections- Modulation of the immune response by cytokines (Th1/Th2) in the context of protective immunity.
 Research with DNA vaccines, replication-defective adenoviral vaccines.
 Identification of protective viral proteins, vaccine delivery approaches.
 Current work with porcine reproductive and respiratory syndrome virus.